Harvest Festival A Love Parade A Moveable Feast Provencal Vegetables

 Vintner, Cook, Yountvillian

-The first Saturday of October is the hallowed Yountville Days.
+he first Saturday of October is the hallowed Yountville Days.
 I’m not sure why it is plural because it is really only one day and one day you do not want to miss.
 Like the Oscars, this is the moment where Yountville celebrates its own.
 Once again, Gentleman Farmer will represent with a proper float in our small town parade.
-Wine club members are welcome to join us on the float and in the parade; in fact, they are encouraged.
+Wine club members are welcome to join us on the float and in the parade; in fact they are encouraged.

 Our band, Phat Ankle, will be performing as we drift down Washington Street.
 Jeff recently joined the band with his clarinet and this will be his debut performance.
-There will be an after-party to keep the celebration going.
+There will be an after party to keep the celebration going.

 If you are not a member of the Gentleman Farmer Wine Club Collective and would like to float down the quaint main street of the Hamlet of Yount, click here.